 Aristotle, Greek scholar perhaps the most influential on Western thought today said “Those who are too black are cowards, this applies to the Egyptians and Ethiopians (other Africans)“

-Aeschylus, Greek poet, describing the Egyptian sailing away “I notice the crew with its black members bringing out the white tunics”
+Aeschylus, Greek poet, describing the Egyptians sailing away “I notice the crew with its black members bringing out the white tunics”

 Lucien the navigator, Greek writer, wrote a scene between 2 Greeks and made one of his characters describing an Egyptian “This boy is not only black but is also sloth with too slender legs … his hair gathered back in a braid”